 Herds of cattle shiver in the snowy plains and distant windmills are silent sentinels in the otherworldly countryside.

-We pass snug houses with snow-covered rooftops and smoke billowing from tall chimneys.
-And small towns with fluttering Mongolian, Russian and Chinese flags.
+We pass snug houses with snow-covered rooftops, smoke billowing from tall chimneys and small towns with fluttering Mongolian, Russian and Chinese flags.

-I scrape the ice off my window with a credit card as we roll through Hailar, the administrative capital of the Hulunbuir region, which is a region of 250,000 sq km and has a population 2.7 million people.
+I scrape the ice off my window with a credit card as we roll through Hailar, the administrative capital of the Hulunbuir region, a region of 250,000 sq km and has a population of 2.7 million people.

-Once part of Manchuria, Hulunbuir was annexed to Manchuokuo in 1932, when the Japanese supported the last Qing Emperor, Pu Yi, as head of state.
+Once part of Manchuria, Hulunbuir was annexed to Manchukuo in 1932, when the Japanese supported the last Qing Emperor, Pu Yi, as head of state.

 In the streets of Hailar, workers shovel snow beneath pine trees and men in bicycles navigate the slippery streets, weaving among late-model cars.